LBS-UFMG/propedia/README.md

 In this repository, we present the source code of PROPEDIA v2.3 - the new free and open-access version.
 This page describes how to use PROPEDIA and construct your instance of PROPEDIA.

+## About this repository
+This GIT repository contains the Propedia's web source code.

+### web (v2.3)
+This directory contains the main version of the web application.
+Developed with CodeIgniter 3.

+### beta_version
+Trial version updated with CodeIgniter 4 (in development).

 ## Using Propedia web